giampaolo/giampaolo.github.io/content/blog/2025/wheels-for-free-threaded-python-now-available-in-psutil.md

 binary package** without having to build it from source.
-This is especially important for packages with **C extensions**, like psutil, which is largely written in C. Such packages often have complex build requirements and require a working C compiler.
+This is especially important for packages with **C extensions**, like psutil, which is largely written in C. Such packages often have complex build requirements and require a installing a C compiler.
 On Windows, that means installing **Visual Studio** or the Build Tools, which can take several gigabytes and a *significant* setup effort.
-Providing wheels spare users from this hassle, makes installation far simpler and is effectively **essential for the users** of that package.
+Providing wheels spare users from this hassle, makes installation far simpler, and is effectively **essential for the users** of that package.
 You basically `pip install psutil` and you're done.

 ## What it means for library authors

 Currently, **universal wheels for free-threaded Python do not exist**.
-Each wheel must be built specifically for a Python version and its GIL configuration.
-For example, authors need to create separate wheels for Python 3.13 and 3.14.
-In practical terms, this means that on each release you have to distribute *a lot* of files:
+Each wheel must be built specifically for a Python version.
+Right now authors must create separate wheels for Python 3.13 and 3.14.
+Which means distributing *a lot* of files already:

 ```
 psutil-7.1.2-cp313-cp313t-macosx_10_13_x86_64.whl